The Nature of Power as a Psychic Trap (Part IV)

 Internalization and the Performance of Power

-Even rebellion can become a reflection of power, mirroring its structure and logic in a slightly distorted form, making it feel like change while keeping us trapped within the same story.
+The most devastating thing about power is that when you think you’re flipping the script, you’re often just turning to another page in the same book.
+What I mean to say, is that even rebellion can become a reflection of power.
+Resistance efforts often mirror the structure and logic of power in a slightly distorted form, making it feel like change while keeping us trapped within the same story.

-This mirrors precisely the logic employed by the police against marginalized communities—poor, Black neighborhoods already devastated by constant surveillance, brutality, and arbitrary violence.
+This mirrors precisely the logic employed by the police against poor, Black neighborhoods devastated by constant surveillance, brutality, and arbitrary violence.
 Police cruisers patrol the streets endlessly, like vultures circling wounded prey, their blue lights casting haunting reflections in shattered windows.
 Doors kicked in without warning, bodies pressed violently to pavement under the glaring heat of searchlights, children's sleep disrupted by shouting and the metallic clink of cuffs becoming routine background noise.

 The militant revolutionary mimics this exact brutality when choosing violence: targeting individuals as symbols, executing punishment without context or nuance, and imposing fear rather than fostering understanding.
 Though fighting back against such relentless trauma may feel justified, even necessary, the consequences are severe and profound.